 ½ tsp+ salt

-1 cup whole artichoke hearts, sliced in half (I used a 10.5 ounce jar of artichoke hearts packed in water)
+1 cup halved artichoke hearts (I used a 10.5 ounce jar of artichoke hearts packed in water)

-1 cup fennel bulb (white part only), chopped into bite-size pieces
+1 cup bite-size pieces of fennel bulb (white part only)

 Black pepper, to taste